MariosEft97/data_visualization/README.md

 ### Project: Visualization of energy data.

-Custom visualization of enrgy data were created using Javascript, HTML and CSS through Svelte.
+Custom visualization of energy data were created using Javascript, HTML and CSS through Svelte.